-The Hillhouse Group currently has openings for motivated and talented postdoctoral researchers, graduate students seeking a PhD, and undergraduate students seeking an engaging research experience.
+The Hillhouse Group always welcomes applications from motivated and talented postdoctoral researchers, graduate students, and undergraduate students.
 Please see the information below about applying.
+Current openings include:

 There are funded openings for talented students seeking a Ph.D. in areas related to solar energy and nanomaterials.
 No previous research experience is necessary.
 However, the applicant pool is very competitive.
 Undergraduates with good academic records and with degrees in Chemical Engineering, Materials Science, Electrical Engineering, Physics, and Chemistry are encouraged to apply.
 For non-Chemical Engineers, it is necessary to take a few extra courses, but it is manageable.
 Interested students should apply to the UW Graduate School and Department of Chemical Engineering Graduate Program.
 In addition, please notify Prof. Hillhouse by email when your application is complete.
 For more information please visit the Chemical Engineering Graduate Program Webpage.